haskins-io/CloudTrailViewer/README.md

 # CloudTrail Viewer
 CloudTrail Viewer is a Java Desktop Application for reading and analysing AWS CloudTrail Event logs.

+## New Feature
+Want to know where the API calls are being made from?
+CloudTail View now resolves the SourceIpAddress address to a location.
+Using the new GeoData Feature you can see the top Cities that are making API calls and if you want more fine grain information, you can open a browser showing the API calls by Lat/Long.

 ## Running the application
 You can run the application in one of two ways: